Seasawher/mathlib4-help/docs/tactics.md

 # Tactics

-Mathlib version: `9c8cb0b3d8c31729c5fa85ffb15242105708aedb`
+Mathlib version: `8aef88ec2d3a81cb3bc79c64958ce1bcf8cddddf`

 ## \#adaptation_note
 Defined in: `«tactic#adaptation_note_»`

+`#adaptation_note /-- comment -/` adds an adaptation note to the current file.
 Adaptation notes are comments that are used to indicate that a piece of code has been changed to accommodate a change in Lean core.
 They typically require further action/maintenance to be taken in the future.

+This syntax works as a command, or inline in tactic or term mode.

 ## \#check
 Defined in: `Mathlib.Tactic.«tactic#check__»`

-The `#check t` tactic elaborates the term `t` and then pretty prints it with its type as `e : ty`.
+`#check t` elaborates the term `t` and then pretty prints it with its type as `e : ty`.

 If `t` is an identifier, then it pretty prints a type declaration form for the global constant `t` instead.